kevachat/webapp/README.md

 * Create at least one room namespace with Web UI or CLI `kevacoin-cli keva_namespace "sandbox"`
 * Provide at least one namespace for default chat room to `env`.`APP_KEVACOIN_ROOM_NAMESPACE_DEFAULT` (for homepage redirects)

-## Modes

-KevaChat supported following `mode` in `GET` requests:

-* `stream` - useful for iframe integrations on external websites to create news feed or support chats

 ## Contribution

 Project created by people for people: MIT License to use it for other needs e.g. new fork, chat instance or KevaCoin blockchain explorer.